nobooli/POLton/docs/src/trivia-streams.md

 One new definition of the word "Konlulu" is "the flow of souls", [used when she was transferring her soul between various animals in Lost Ember.](https://youtu.be/-xC2uR-5iVc?t=915)

-TL Note:
+Note:
 魂流流/魂流々 from 魂/soul and 流/flow or current
-Do note that while 流流/流々 means "style" or "workmanship", this isn't the case for Konlulu and is read as "flow flow" instead.
+流流/流々 means "style" or "workmanship"; however, this isn't the case for Konlulu and is read as "flow flow" instead.

 ・(*)Replacing words with the small tsu っ in it with a big tsu つ on purpose.